 b.
 Half of the committee is elected by the college faculty and half is appointed by the dean.

 c.
-In colleges with more than six or more departments, no more than one faculty member may be elected from a single department and no more than one member may be appointed from a single department.
+In colleges with six or more departments, no more than one faculty member may be elected from a single department and no more than one member may be appointed from a single department.
 In colleges with fewer than six departments each department must be represented by at least one elected member.

 d.
 When making appointments to this committee, the dean shall try to balance seniority, professorial rank, departmental representation, and continuity of membership.
 Deans may reappoint faculty members to consecutive terms in order to secure a degree of continuity in the committee membership.